 Methamphetamine (Meth) Addiction is a complex brain disorder characterized by compulsive meth-seeking behavior and an inability to control methamphetamine use despite adverse consequences.

-The symptoms of methamphetamine addiction are diverse and can manifest in various ways.
+The symptoms of methamphetamine addiction are diverse and manifest in various ways.
 Physical symptoms include rapid weight loss, dental problems (known as “meth mouth”), skin sores, and changes in sleep patterns.
-Psychologically, individuals often exhibit increased agitation, paranoia, hallucinations, and mood swings.
+Psychologically, individuals exhibit increased agitation, paranoia, hallucinations, and mood swings.
 Additionally, behavioral changes such as engaging in risky behaviors, social withdrawal, and neglecting personal hygiene or responsibilities are common symptoms of methamphetamine addiction.

 Withdrawal from methamphetamine addiction is challenging and uncomfortable.
 Common withdrawal symptoms include fatigue, excessive sleepiness, increased appetite, depression, anxiety, irritability, and intense drug cravings.